cosimo/py-http-auto-test/README.md

     - "accept: text/html"
     - "accept-encoding: gzip"

+  http2: true     # false (http/1.1) is the default

+  # Skip a temporarily failing test by adding the `skip` attribute
+  skip: true      # false is the default

+  # Output the request and response dump with the test outcome
   verbose: true   # false is the default
-  http2: true     # false (http/1.1) is the default

   # Here is where you specify the test requirements
   match: